-A course on scanning techniques, scan protocols and procedures within the laboratory setting.
-Topics include: anatomy, physiology and pathological conditions of the adult heart; and visualization of real-time 2-D imaging, Doppler, and M-mode echocardiography.
-Prerequisites: Admitted to the DMS cardiovascular program or DMS program chair consent.
+An introductory course on cardiac sonography.
+Topics include: cardiac anatomy, physiology, and pathological conditions of the adult heart; and visualization of real-time 2-D imaging, Doppler, and M-mode echocardiography.

+Prerequisites: DMS 4636 or program chair consent.
 Corequisites: DMS 4637, DMS 4641, DMS 4648.